moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/view_dp_info/index.md

 ## FAQs

-1. How can Semantic Models be consumed?
+**Q1: How can Semantic Models be consumed?**
 Semantic Models can be explored using tools like Studio or integrated with BI tools and GraphQL APIs.
 Their versatility makes them suitable for a wide range of consumption layers.

-2. What are Metrics in a Semantic Model?
+**Q2: What are Metrics in a Semantic Model?**
 Metrics are quantifiable measures used to track and evaluate the performance of a Data Product or user behavior.
 Derived from the Semantic Model, they represent key business indicators.

-3. How are Outputs consumed in a Data Product?
+**Q3: How are Outputs consumed in a Data Product?**

-   Outputs are generally consumed through Talos APIs For direct integration with systems.
-However they can be input for other Data Products to enable seamless data processing across multiple Data Products.
+Outputs are generally consumed through Talos APIs for direct integration with systems.
+However, they can be input for other Data Products to enable seamless data processing across multiple Data Products.

-4. What are consumption ports?
+**Q4: What are consumption ports?**
 Consumption ports are the methods or interfaces to expose data from a Data Product.
 Examples include APIs, BI tools, and GraphQL APIs.

-5. What happens if a Data Product has no semantic model?
+**Q5: What happens if a Data Product has no semantic model?**

-   If a Data Product lacks a Semantic model, its outputs are typically limited to processed output datasets that are consumed using Talos APIs.
+If a Data Product lacks a Semantic Model, its outputs are typically limited to processed output datasets that are consumed using Talos APIs.
 "Talos" is a service within DataOS that provides APIs for interacting with data.

 ## Next step